asgutierrt/cm0081-lab2/README.md

 ### Use
 Load the code with

   $ ghc GetCommitsInfo.hs

-  $.\getInfo nameTXT nameCSV
+  $.\getInfo nameTXT.txt nameCSV.csv

-The program reads the contents in `nameTXT` line by line and process them using regular expresions from the [regex-tdfa](http://hackage.haskell.org/package/regex-tdfa) library.
+The program reads the contents in `nameTXT.txt` line by line and process them using regular expresions from the [regex-tdfa](http://hackage.haskell.org/package/regex-tdfa) library.
-The contents are written in a .csv file named `nameCSV`.
+The contents are written in a .csv file named `nameCSV.csv`.

 ## Used Versions
 OS Microsoft Windows 10 Home Version 10.0.18363